 The Bureau also asked for legal clarification on the differential roles of the General Assembly of States Parties and the Committee.
 The Legal Adviser of UNESCO noted that there was a general legal principle of deferring to the plenary body which can deal with any questions related to the Convention .
-It was noted that the World Heritage Convention is different from many other international conventions in that all the substantive powers are designated to the Committee and not to the General Assembly.
-The Committee can transfer powers to the General Assembly.
+It was noted that the World Heritage Convention is different from many other international conventions in that all the substantive powers are designated to the Committee can transfer powers to the General Assembly.